How do we take a picture of the Sun when it is so bright?

 Image formats: Most DSLRs will let you set the image format.
 The default will often be JPEG.
 This means that when you take the image it will appear in that format and download to your computer that way too.

 JPEG is a very common format.
 The camera does nearly all the processing for you and the images don’t take up much hard disk space as the images are often compressed.
-However, trying to process JPEG images will often lead to them degrading rapidly.
+However, trying to process JPEG images with software will often lead to them degrading rapidly.
 I only use this format for quick shots of the Sun where I don’t want to do much in the way of processing afterwards.

 Telephoto lenses: If you have a DSLR camera with a telephoto lens, you will need a full-aperture solar filter that can be screwed on to the front of the lens to make it safe to photograph the Sun.
 Never attempt to use ordinary photographic filters either singly or in combination in an attempt to dim the Sun.
 No ordinary photographic filters will render the Sun safe to look at meaning that you are potentially putting your eyesight at risk by attempting this.